Deep Purple (song)

-"Deep Purple" was the biggest hit written by pianist Peter DeRose, who broadcast, 1923 to 1939, with May Singhi as "The Sweethearts of the Air" on the NBC radio network.
+"Deep Purple" is a song and the biggest hit written by pianist Peter DeRose, who broadcast between 1923 and 1939 with May Singhi as "The Sweethearts of the Air" on the NBC radio network, in 1933.
+The British rock band Deep Purple named themselves after the song.

+Paul Whiteman recorded and released the original version of the song in 1934 as an instrumental.

+Origin

 "Deep Purple" was published in 1933 as a piano composition.
 The following year, Paul Whiteman had it scored for his suave "big band" orchestra that was "making a lady out of jazz" in Whiteman's phrase.
 "Deep Purple" became so popular in sheet music sales that Mitchell Parish added lyrics in 1938.